veeso/FlapQML/README.md

 - **flapWidth**: Total width of the Flap component in pixel
 - **flapHeight**: Height of a Flap.
 - **flapSequence**: The sequence of characters or string the flap has.
 It should be used as an array of strings.
 If a string is provided it will be split into an array of characters.
+- **flapPlain**: If set to false, the "previous" flaps will be visible as shown in the image ["Clock"](#clock) in the gallery.
+When this option is set to false, the flap height will be lower, in order to reserve space for the previous flaps.
 - **flapTextPosition**: Describes whether the text must be placed on the upper flap section, on the lower flap section or as usual in the middle.
 (Default: Middle)
   - The usable values are: *textPosition_Top*, *textPosition_Middle*, *textPosition_Bottom*
 - **flapFontSize**: Pixel size of the Flap text.
 Consider to set it about flapHeight * 1.4